Sonntag, 12. Januar 2025

 This does not mean that philosophy is easy by any means.
 On the contrary, anything that must be done requires great effort.
 The body tires, as does the mind.
 Philosophical doing is a lot of work.
 When I focus philosophically, I tend to frown.
 It’s not “old”.
 It’s honest.
 Living leaves marks.
 Ancient Greek philosophress Periktione (Athens, 4th and 3rd century B.C.E.) says that

-the meaning of philosophy is to get to the bottom of things, capture their essence, and to be metaphysics.
+the meaning of philosophy is to get to the bottom of things, to capture their essence, and to be metaphysics.
 (Gleichauf, p.22)

 Author Ingeborg Gleichauf explains that